kksgandhi/personal_site/Boston restaurants.md

  - Honeycomb creamery
  - Nirvana Cambridge (I liked it, friends said it was only ok)
  - Yume Wo Katare
-   - Prepare for no vegetarian options and the weirdest meal of your life.
+   - Prepare for the weirdest meal of your life.
+(Ramen)
  - andala coffeehouse (palestinian)
  - Anoushella\*
  - asmara (eritrean)